 There are many excellent fishing guides in the state of Florida so choosing the right one for your needs can be quite a task.
 I will outline a couple of things I think will help you ask the right questions and insure a fun and safe trip for your charter.
 The following is a bluntly honest and sometimes humorous guide to help you find the right Captain!

-First make sure your guide is properly licensed and insured.
-Your guide should possess a current USCG Merchant Mariner Credential (commonly referred to as a "Captain's License") which is generally either an OUPV 6 pack license or a Guide License for a specific area.
-They are also required to possess a TWIC card for identification.
+First confirm your guide is properly licensed and insured.
+They should possess a current USCG Merchant Mariner Credential, commonly referred to as a Captain's License.
+Which is generally either an OUPV 6 pack license or a Guide License for a specific area.
+They must also possess a TWIC card for identification.
 While the FWC may not require the license the Coast Guard does and requires a guide to have these documents on the vessel when fishing a charter.
-Perhaps most important, be sure to ask if your prospective fishing guide has commercial guide insurance with at least a $300,000 limit.
-Confirming these docs and coverage will establish your guide is legitimate.
-Your guide should also be outfitted with all required USCG safety equipment including Type 1 PFD's.
-Confirming your guide meets all these requirements is important for your protection and safety.
-Don't be afraid to ask these questions!
-They are extremely important and will help to weed out folks that are not legit or unable to legally acquire the necessary licensing and coverage and could leave you holding the bag!
+Also a good idea is to confirm your guide has commercial fishing guide insurance!
+They should also be outfitted with all required USCG safety equipment including Type 1 PFD's.
+These items are important for your protection and safety.
+Don't be afraid to ask!
+They are extremely important and will weed out folks that are not legit or unable to legally acquire the necessary licensing and coverage and could leave you holding the bag!